 ASDA Mobile is a low-cost Pay As You Go network with competitive 30-day bundles.
 It provides 2G & 3G coverage from the EE network.

 BT Mobile provides a 4G mobile service using coverage from EE.
-Customers living in a BT Broadband household get a £5 monthly discount.
+Customers living in a BT Broadband household get a £5/month discount.

 FreedomPop is a UK mobile network promising a free mobile service with no monthly charges.
 Customers receive 200 minutes, 200 texts and 200MB of internet per month.

 iD Mobile from the Carphone Warehouse is an own-brand 4G network using coverage from Three.
 We review iD Mobile and their GoTo, TakeAway and ShockProof price plans.

 In the UK, Lebara Mobile is a specialist provider of low-cost international phone calls (from 1p/minute).
 They also offer 'UK Plus' bundles for your smartphone.